TanStack/table/README.md

     // filter == an object specifying which filter is being applied.
 Format: {id: [the filter column's id], value: [the value the user typed in the filter field], pivotId: [if filtering on a pivot column, the pivotId will be set to the pivot column's id and the `id` field will be set to the top level pivoting column]}
     // row == the row of data supplied to the table
     // column == the column that the filter is on
-  hideFilter: false // If `showFilters` is set on the table, this option will let you selectively hide the filter on a particular row
+  hideFilter: false, // If `showFilters` is set on the table, this option will let you selectively hide the filter on a particular row
+  filterRender: JSX // eg. ({filter, onFilterChange}) => <select onChange={event => onFilterChange(event.target.value)} value={filter ? filter.value : ''}></select> // The value passed to onFilterChange will be the value passed to filter.value of the filterMethod
 }]
 ```